 We've left the rest of the day free for you to spend as you wish.

 Day 5 Vienna - at Leisure

-You can spend today making your own discoveries in Vienna, or perhaps you'll choose to join an optional excursion to Vienna Woods.
+You can spend today making your own discoveries in Vienna, or perhaps you'll choose to join an optional excursion to the Vienna Woods region.
 This heavily forested region is a UNESCO-designated biosphere reserve.
 Within this stunning landscape, nestled at the foot of the Austrian Alps, is the Heiligenkreuz Abbey, founded in 1133 and inhabited ever since by Cistercian monks.
 On your visit, if you're lucky, the silence might be broken by the haunting sounds of Gregorian chant.
 Your tour ends in the delightful spa town of Baden, where you can explore at your own pace.
 Its main square boasts historic buildings including the Kaiserhaus, where Emperor Franz I would spend the summer, and there are many museums and shops to discover.

 Vienna is famous for its café culture, so once back why not relax over a cup of Austrian coffee and indulge in a slice of sachertorte.
 This rich chocolate cake was invented for Prince Wenzel von Metternich in 1832 and is now a world-famous culinary speciality.

 If you'd like to attend a concert, you can enjoy the works of Mozart and Strauss during an optional evening out in Vienna.